 - Lower-than-average yields of 0.01%

-What to look for: Regardless of the account you choose, monthly maintenance fees can be waived by maintaining a minimum balance, receiving direct deposits or linking a checking and savings account.
+What to look for: For most accounts, monthly maintenance fees can be waived by maintaining a minimum balance, receiving direct deposits or linking a checking and savings account.
 READ OUR FULL REVIEW

 2. Navy Federal Credit Union